Skip to content

 • Battery relocated to trunk for balance

-This balance, combined with low curb weight (~2,800 lbs), gives the RX-7 a power-to-weight ratio of 9.8 lbs/hp (Type RZ), enabling exceptional acceleration and cornering.
+This balance, combined with low curb weight (~2,800 lbs), gives the RX-7 a power-to-weight ratio of 9.8 lbs/hp (Type RZ).
+This enables exceptional acceleration and cornering.

 SpecificationValue